dmmaus/mezzacotta-generator/README.md

 * `a $adjective_EST $noun` - The parser returns the word `a` followed by *the superlative form* of a random selection from the vocabulary file `adjective.txt` followed by a random selection from the vocabulary file `noun.txt`.
 * etc.

-If the parser generates the word `a` followed by a word that starts with a vowel, it automatically converts `a` to `an`.
-It also converts underscores to spaces.
-(Underscores are sometimes needed in vocabulary files to separate compound words with inflected forms, otherwise the inflection parsing gets confused.)

 The parser recursively generates random strings from referenced files until it bottoms out, and then returns the entire generated string.

 ### Conditional substitution